 With help from families in her small coastal town in Massachusetts, Razia began to raise funds to rebuild the school, and the new Zabuli Education Center took shape.
 Razia received a major financial boost from best-selling Afghan author Khaled Hosseini, who visited Duxbury twice to rally the community.
 Less than two years after conceiving the project, construction began.

 Opened in March 2008, today the school is thriving in its tenth year of operation with more than 625 students at work in classrooms each day.
 The district of Deh’Subz has embraced the trim cement building with the bold red door as a sign that their children deserve and will, in fact, have a better future.

-In March 2017, our doors will open at the adjacent Razia Jan Institute, providing our graduates and other community members with a clear path to empowered employment while bringing medical services to a desperately underserved area.
+In March 2017, our doors opened at the adjacent Razia Jan Institute, providing our graduates and other community members with a clear path to empowered employment in midwifery while bringing medical services to a desperately underserved area.

 Razia created the Razia’s Ray of Hope Foundation so that her dreams for the Deh’Subz community, and the successes that have already been accomplished, will continue even after she is gone.
 This is Razia’s legacy — her ray of hope.